jnolan21/StevensEatWithMe/README.md

 _**Core Features**_

 **Landing Page**
-- Provides an overview of EatWithMe and how to use it.
+- Provides a brief overview of EatWithMe and how to use it.
+Creator names will be listed in the footer.
-- Introduces the creators of the platform.
+- Lists and ranks the top 3 dining locations at Stevens, and will feature the top menu items at each location.
+- Will have a link “List all Dining Facilities” that brings the user to the Dining Facility List Page which lists all restaurants and menu items
+- The top right corner will display a login/signup button to allow the user to log into their account, or create one.

 **Dining Facility List Page**
 - Lists all dining locations on campus.
+Users can also sort dining options in order based on their ratings.
-- Filter that generates specific lists of dining options based on dining preferences and restrictions.
-Users can also sort dining options in order based on rating.
+- Filter that generates specific lists of dining options based on user preferences (such as dietary preferences/restrictions, preferred wait time, or preferred rating).

 **Dining Facility Details Page**
-- Displays information about each dining facility, including:
+Displays information about a single dining location, including:
-- Name
+- Name.
-- Location
+- Location.
-- Type of food
+- Type of food.
-- Ratings
-- Wait Time / Availability
-- Individual Reviews
+- Dietary Information.
-- Photos of the facilities cuisine
+- Hours of operation for each day of the week.
+- All menu items:
+- Each menu item's overall rating.
+- All reviews about each item.
+- Reviews can also be sorted by time or ratings.
+- Overall Location Rating.
+- Average Wait Time.
+- All general reviews about the dining location itself.

 **User Profile Page**
-- This is created when a student creates an account.
+This page is created when a Stevens student creates an account.
-- Displays the user’s username and all of the reviews they have created.
+Displays the user’s:
+- Username
+- Reviews
+- All reviews posted by the user.
-- Users can edit and delete previous reviews they have made.
+- Users can create, update, and delete (their own) reviews.

-**Messaging Platform**
-- Messaging Platforms for users to connect with friends.
-- Allows users to communicate with one another to discuss times they want to get food together.
+- Following List
+Each verified user can follow other users through RSVP postings (each RSVP post will have a button with it that allows the user viewing the post to follow the reviewer (this will not be a request; it will be an immediate follow).
+Users have the ability to delete users from their following list.
+If the user clicks on the profile of a user they are following, that user’s current RSVP posts will be displayed.
+RSVPs
+All RSVP posts made by this user will be displayed.

+**RSVP Page**
+- On this page, users can create an RSVP post for a specific dining location, date, and time.
+The users can also add a short comment along with the RSVP post.
+- All RSVPs for the current day will be posted on this page.
+RSVPs will be automatically sorted by most recently posted.
+- Each posted RSVP will display the username of the user who posted it.
+Any registered user who views the RSVP post will have the option to RSVP to the post.
+This will display the user’s username alongside the post to indicate that they plan on attending.
+- User’s who view the RSVP post can also “follow” the user who posted the RSVP.

+**Admin Profile Page**
+- Through this page, verified admins will have the ability to:
+- Create/update/remove dining locations.
+- Create/update/remove menu items from any dining location.
+- Remove other user reviews.
+- The admins will obtain the dining location and menu item information from https://dineoncampus.com/stevensdining and/or GrubHub

 ---

 _**Extra Features**_
-- Expand to other schools outside of Stevens.
-- Allow admins so that it could be monitored or edited if certain dining facilities change.
-- Admin pages will have different capabilities, including inserting, removing and editing the data of dining facilities.
-- Report Feature for inappropriate comments.
+- Report Feature for inappropriate comments and to report a restaurant that no longer exists.
+Reports can be viewed and handled accordingly by Admin users.
-- An anonymous user feature to allow users to make anonymous comments about restaurants or to report that a restaurant no longer exists.
+- An anonymous user feature to allow registered users to make anonymous comments about restaurants and menu items.
+The user must still be a verified user who is a Stevens student.
+This feature will allow the user to hide their username on a given review they create/update.
+The username of the user who created/updated the post will still be logged on the backend as the user who posted the review, for Admin users to view.

 ## 🎨 Design References